The Nation's Official Memorial to Robert E. Lee Gets a Rewrite

 his unfailing strength of heart.

 That glowing description is one with which President Trump seemed to agree when he placed Lee’s memory on equal footing with Washington and Thomas Jefferson.
-But as the National Parks Service appeared to acknowledge with its quiet revision this week, the historical truth is more complicated.
+But as the National Park Service appeared to acknowledge with its quiet revision this week, the historical truth is more complicated.